gocovi/RewstJS/README.md

 # Usage

-1. In a test work add the `Run JavaScript` subworkflow as an action.
+1. Open the `Run JavaScript` workflow and click Test.
 1. For script content, enter `return { "foo": "bar" }`.
 1. See your result in `RESULT.result`.

+# Packages

+If you wish to use any packages, you'll need to install them yourself in your forked project with `npm`.